mojaloop/documentation/infra/README.md

 terraform apply
 ```

+## Manual Steps:

+It's up to you to configure the DNS and SSL Certificates.
+I didn't want to add this here
+because the `docs.mojaloop.io` domain is not configured by us, so there is no point in
+automating it.

+Additionally, domains are slow moving and tend to often need manual intervention at some point.

+### Configure the DNS:

+1. Log in to Route53 > Hosted Zones > select your domain (for example `moja-lab.live`)
+2. "Create Record" with the following details:
+- Record Name: `docs-preview2`
+- Type: `CNAME`
+- Value: `d1n6mdji42j0gb.cloudfront.net` - value from terraform output: `website_cdn_root_domain_name`
+3. "Create Records"

 ## TODO:
 - load in custom code to redirects
 - automatically deploy the docs with a simple script